NURS 4211-001 Child and Family Health: Clinical Application

 Please be sure to check the Current Computer Requirements

 Welcome to Family and Child Health.
 We look forward to meeting you on our first day of class.

-Please be aware that hospital clinical groups are subject to change until agencies finalize their schedules.
+Please be aware that hospital clinical groups and assignments are subject to change until agencies finalize their schedules.

-Please review and print the Pediatric Dimensional Analysis Module #4 prior to the first clinical day.
+Please review and complete the Updated Pediatric Dimensional Analysis Module #4 located on NURS4211 Canvas prior to the first clinical day.

-Each student will participate in Clinical Orientation and Skills Labs the first few weeks of class.
-Please check the Course Calendar for your scheduled day.
+Each student is responsible for viewing the Clinical Orientation PPT/VO on Canvas.
+Each student will participate in Medication Lab & Pre-Simulation the first few weeks of class.
+These days are mandatory clinical days.
+Please check the Course Calendar for your scheduled days.